ksahlin/ultra/README.md

 ```
 git clone https://github.com/ksahlin/uLTRA.git --depth 1
 cd uLTRA
-./INSTALL.sh [An install directory in your PATH]
+./INSTALL.sh <install_directory>
 ```
 The install script is tested in bash environment and will perform the steps 1-6 below automatically for you.
+You need to have the `<install_directory>` included in your shell path or, alternatively, move the binaries `minimap2`, `slaMEM`, `StrobeMap` installed to `<install_directory>` to a directory in your path so that uLTRA finds them.

-You need to activate the conda environment "ultra" to run uLTRA as:
+To run uLTRA, you need to activate the conda environment "ultra":
 ```
 conda activate ultra
 ```